 Electricity

 Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
-The Seller has advised that an Electrical Installation Condition Report has been recently carried out.
-The details should be confirmed.
+Notes No reportable defect noted.
+It is recommended that all electrical installations be checked every five years to keep up to date with frequent changes in safety regulations.
+Further advice will be available from a qualified NICEIC registered contractor.